PERCYC0DE/crm-react/README.md

 # CRM REACT

-CRM example built on React and JSON Server
+CRM example basic built on React and JSON Server for server data.